 Medical conditions: Pinaverium tablets contain lactose.
-People with galactose intolerance, Lapp lactase deficiency, or glucose-galactose malabsorption should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have galactose intolerance, Lapp lactase deficiency, or glucose-galactose malabsorption, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: The safety of pinaverium for use during pregnancy has not been established.
 Pregnant women should take this medication only if the benefits outweigh the risks.

 Breast-feeding: It is not known if pinaverium passes into breast milk.
 If you are breast-feeding and are taking this medication, it may affect your baby.
 This medication is not recommended for breast-feeding women.